jinoklee/tReasure/README.md

 ## Preliminaries

-+  Install the required packages for tReasure
+Install the required packages for tReasure as below.
 <pre>
 <code>
 install.packages("gWidgets2")